ondrejbiza/bandits/README.md

 #### Softmax bandits

-Another type of bandit presented in the book is softmax bandit.
-Softmax bandits should perform better than ε-greedy bandits in theory because they avoid bad actions even during exploration.
+Another type of bandit presented in the book is the softmax bandit.
+Softmax bandits should perform better than ε-greedy bandits because they avoid bad actions during exploration.
 However, they are quite sensitive to the temperature parameter setting.

 ![softmax_1](images/softmax_rewards.svg)
 ![softmax_2](images/softmax_actions.svg)